6.3 Preventing early leaving from education and training (ELET)

 The schools offer practical and vocational teaching combined with general education to young people who have completed compulsory education.
 The objective of the teaching is to prepare the young person for further education.
 The teaching focuses on:

 - Citizenship education

 The schools may also offer the 10th grade, which means that young people can take the leaving examination of the primary and lower secondary school (folkeskole).
 The schools are boarding schools and the students live at the school.

-Folk high schools offer preparatory courses for young people without a youth education:
+Folk high schools, among others, offer preparatory courses for young people without an upper secondary education: